jterps08/seeclickfix-php-sdk/README.md

 ##The API

 All methods that access the API can throw exceptions.
-If the API request fails for any reason other than an expired/missing access token an exception of type `\SeeClickFix\Core\ApiException` will be thrown.
-If the API request fails because of an expired/missing access token an exception of type `\SeeClickFix\Core\ApiAuthException` will be thrown.
+If the API request fails for any reason other than an expired/missing access token an exception of type `\SeeClickFixSDK\Core\ApiException` will be thrown.
+If the API request fails because of an expired/missing access token an exception of type `\SeeClickFixSDK\Core\ApiAuthException` will be thrown.
 You can use this to redirect to your authorization page.

 ##Authentication